United States Pouch Packaging Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States Pouch Packaging Market Analysis by Mordor Intelligence

-The United States pouch packaging market size stands at USD 10.59 billion in 2025 and is forecast to reach USD 13.15 billion by 2030, advancing at a 4.42% CAGR.
+The United States pouch packaging market is expected to grow from USD 10.59 billion in 2025 to USD 11.05 billion in 2026 and is forecast to reach USD 13.68 billion by 2031 at 4.36% CAGR over 2026-2031.
 Rising compliance costs under California’s Extended Producer Responsibility (EPR) law, rapid growth of e-commerce, and the continued shift from rigid to flexible formats are reshaping material choices, production processes, and pricing strategies.
 Digital-print capacity, mono-material film development, and recycled-content integration have become core investment themes as converters balance sustainability mandates with brand owners’ shelf-impact demands.
 Meanwhile, supply-chain volatility in polyethylene and polypropylene is accelerating vertical integration and consolidation, enabling scale players to hedge resin risk and secure feedstock.
 These factors, coupled with the growth of refill formats and high-barrier retort pouches, point to a market that is maturing beyond traditional snack applications and expanding into personal care, pet nutrition, and defense rations.

 Key Report Takeaways